Salarhabibi-amir/Mathmagicians/README.md

 - install Vscode.
 - Install Chrome or any browser.
+- Install Node.js

 ### Usage

 To run the project, execute the following command:

 - Clone the repository or download the zip file.
-- extract the zip file and open the index file in a browser.
+- extract the zip file and open the Project in vsCode.
-- open the cloned file with Vscode
+- open terminal and run "npm strat"

 <p align="right">(<a href="#readme-top">back to top</a>)</p>